ehrpg/qstar/docs/character/skills.md

 This skill is used when using melee weapons or defending against a melee attack.

+This skill is opposed by the character's defensive value.

 #### Heavy Weapons

 This skill is used when using heavy weapons such as rocket launchers, vehicle